IoT-Lab-Minden/smock/docs/README.md

 In every state are unexpected events discarded except for a few certain requests received via the serial interface.

 The first one is the information that the number of registered users has changed.
-In this case the host sends a USER_QUANTITY code followed by 1 if there is only one user registered and a 2 otherwise.
+In this case the host sends a <a href="https://iot-lab-minden.github.io/smock/device/html/main_8cpp.html#a887ec76db4f4aa156c159988294a5dc7">USER_QUANTITY</a> code followed by 1 if there is only one user registered and a 2 otherwise.

 The second one is when the operating system information is send again.
 When this happens the device stores updates of the operating system and user quantity information.